tales-from-a-dev/flowbite-bundle/docs/theme_customization.md

 {% use '@TalesFromADevFlowbite/form/default.html.twig' %}
 ```

-Now, just override the desire block with any Tailwind CSS class you want:
+Now, override the desired block with any Tailwind CSS class you want:

 ```php
 # templates/form/layout.html.twig